Skip to content

 Do I need a visa to fly into Osh in 2026? +

-Most Western travellers (US, UK, EU, Canada, Australia, Japan, South Korea and 60-plus others) enter Kyrgyzstan visa-free.
-The important 2026 change: from 1 January, citizens of 55 of those countries are capped at 30 days within any 60-day period, down from the previous 60-in-120.
-About 100 other nationalities need an e-visa from e-gov.kg, starting around US$56.
+Citizens of the United States, United Kingdom, Canada, Australia, the EU member states, Japan, South Korea and 60-plus other nationalities enter Kyrgyzstan visa-free.
+The 2026 change: from 1 January, citizens of 55 of those countries are capped at 30 days within any 60-day period — reduced from the previous 60 days within 120 days.
+About 100 further nationalities need an e-visa from e-gov.kg, starting around US$56, processed in 3–5 business days.
 Check your own nationality’s allowance on the official portal before booking.

-How do I get from Osh Airport to the city centre, and what does it cost? +
+How do I get from Osh Airport to the city centre? +

 Three options.
-Yandex Go (the app) is the best value at around 170 som and shows the price up front.
-A hailed taxi at the door runs 250 to 300 som, agree the fare before getting in.
-Marshrutka 107 is the budget run at 15 som, about 25 minutes to Jayma Bazaar, running every 10 minutes from 07:00 to 19:00 only.
+Yandex Go (app) costs around 170 som, shows the price upfront, and works at any hour — it is the default choice for most arrivals.
+A hailed door taxi runs 250–300 som; agree the fare before you sit down.
+Marshrutka 107 costs 15 som to Jayma Bazaar in about 25 minutes, running every ~10 minutes from 07:00 to 19:00 only.
 The airport is roughly 9 km north of the centre.

 Is there a Priority Pass lounge at Osh Airport? +

-Osh has one paid business lounge airside, but its acceptance of Priority Pass, LoungeKey, DragonPass or Mastercard programs could not be confirmed from a reliable current source at the time of writing.
-There is no Plaza Premium lounge and no alliance lounge.
-Don’t assume your card benefit works here, check at the lounge desk on arrival and be ready to pay a cash walk-in fee.
+There is one paid business lounge airside, but whether it accepts Priority Pass, LoungeKey, DragonPass or Mastercard lounge programs could not be confirmed from a reliable current source.
+There is no Plaza Premium lounge and no alliance or airline flagship lounge.
+Do not assume your card benefit works here — check at the lounge desk on arrival and be ready to pay a cash walk-in fee.

 What currency does Osh use, and should I bring cash? +

 The Kyrgyzstani som (KGS).
-As of late May 2026, roughly 87 to 88 som to the US dollar and about 102 to the euro, verify the day’s rate.
-Kyrgyzstan is a cash economy outside upscale hotels: change a little at the airport for your taxi, then use a bank ATM or a town money-changer for the rest.
-Carry small notes for marshrutkas and the bazaar.
+As of late May 2026, roughly 87–88 som to the US dollar and ~102 som to the euro — verify the day’s rate, it moves.
+Kyrgyzstan runs heavily on cash: change a small amount at the airport for the taxi, then use a bank ATM in town or the money-changers at the Kelechek market area for the rest.
+Cards work in some hotels and supermarkets; the bazaar and transport are cash-only.

 Can I visit Sulaiman-Too on a layover? +

-Yes, if your transit is 5 hours or more.
-The UNESCO-listed Sulaiman-Too sacred mountain is 5 to 10 km from the airport, about 20 to 30 minutes by Yandex Go each way, with a museum complex (roughly 08:30 to 18:00, small entrance fee in som) built into caves and a climb to the summit over the Fergana Valley.
+Yes, with 5 hours or more of transit time.
+The UNESCO-listed Sulaiman-Too sacred mountain is 5–10 km from the airport — about 20–30 minutes by Yandex Go each way — with a museum complex (roughly 08:30–18:00, small entrance fee and photo surcharge in som) built into the caves, and a climbable summit with views across the Fergana Valley.
 Budget the round trip plus a return-security buffer.
-On a shorter layover, stay airside.
+On a shorter transit, stay airside.

 Can I do the Pamir Highway or Sary-Tash as a day trip from Osh? +

-Not really, and definitely not on a layover.
-Sary-Tash, the last town before the Tajik border, is about 4 hours each way over the 3,600 m Taldyk Pass, a full long day round trip with no margin.
-The Pamir Highway is something you build a multi-day trip around, not a side excursion from the airport.
+Not really, and not at all on a layover.
+Sary-Tash, the last Kyrgyz town before the Tajik border, is about 4 hours each way over the Taldyk Pass at 3,600 m — a full long day round trip with no margin for anything going wrong.
+The Pamir Highway is a trip you build a multi-day stay around.

 Is the new Osh terminal open yet? +

 Not as of mid-2026.
-Construction on the new 25,443 m2 terminal began on 14 February 2025, with capacity for over 5 million passengers a year, but it was still a building site through the first half of the year.
-You’ll use the existing single terminal, which gets tight at the early-morning and late-evening peaks.
-A runway extension is planned for completion by 2027.
+Construction on the new 25,443 m² terminal started on 14 February 2025 — designed for 900 passengers per hour and over 5 million per year — but it was still a construction site through the first half of the year.
+You will use the existing single terminal, which gets tight at early-morning and late-evening peaks when Russian and Gulf flights land together.
+A runway extension is planned separately for completion by 2027.

 Is Osh safe, and what should I watch for? +

-Osh is generally safe for visitors by day, and locals are hospitable.
-The two real cautions: pickpockets at Jayma Bazaar (go early, keep valuables secure) and the wider Fergana Valley’s history of ethnic tension, which means a visible security presence and a sensible rule to carry ID and avoid street disputes.
-Tap water isn’t drinkable, stick to bottled.
+Osh is generally safe for visitors by day and locals are hospitable.
+Pickpockets operate at Jayma Bazaar — go in the morning and keep valuables zipped.
+The wider Fergana Valley has a history of ethnic tension reflected in a visible security presence; carry ID and avoid street disputes.
+Tap water is not drinkable — bottled or boiled only.
 Check your government’s current advisory before heading toward any border.

 Feature Current Data (2026)